 Wales is arguably one of the best places in the UK to experience the astonishing beauty of nature.
-The country has some captivating diversity when it comes to natural sights – with the rolling valleys of the south offering a sublime contrast to the towering mountain peaks of the North.
+The country has some captivating diversity regarding natural sights – with the rolling valleys of the south offering a sublime contrast to the towering mountain peaks of the North.

 Snowdon Mountain Railway

-When returning home from a visit to the Welsh peaks, and proudly declaring that “We climbed Snowdon!”, one of the first things many people will ask is whether you walked, or took the railway.
+When returning home from a visit to the Welsh peaks and proudly declaring that “We climbed Snowdon!” many will ask whether you walked or took the railway.

-It’s little surprise that this experience, which takes you to the top of the ‘rooftop of Wales’ has been described as one of the most unique and wonderful railway journeys in the world.
+It’s little surprise that this experience, which takes you to the top of the ‘rooftop of Wales’, has been described as one of the most unique and incredible railway journeys in the world.
 Cheating?
 Think what you will – it’s worth it.

-With a superb circular walking route, Llyn Padarn is one of the most beautiful spots in Snowdonia to spend an afternoon taking in some fresh air; the glacial lake is one of the largest natural lakes in Wales, and as a part of the wider Padarn Country Park, provides a wonderful backdrop for a long hike, or casual stroll.
+With a superb circular walking route, Llyn Padarn is one of the most beautiful spots in Snowdonia to spend an afternoon taking in some fresh air; the glacial lake is one of the largest natural lakes in Wales, and as a part of the more expansive Padarn Country Park, provides a beautiful backdrop for a long hike, or casual stroll.

-Walking the circumference of this stunning natural body of water isn’t just a great way to get a bit of exercise, and take in the incredible views – it’s also a fantastic way to become familiar with Llanberis and its surroundings more generally.
+Walking the circumference of this stunning natural body of water isn’t just a great way to exercise and take in the incredible views – it’s also a fantastic way to become familiar with Llanberis and its surroundings more generally.

-Starting in the village (the lake is directly adjacent to it), a walk around Llyn Padarn can bring you across the aforementioned Electric Mountain (from which tours also run), and can give you glimpse of Dolbadarn Castle, as well as – once you’re on the other side – a magnificent view of Llanberis itself.
+Starting in the village (the lake is directly adjacent to it), a walk around Llyn Padarn can bring you across the aforementioned Electric Mountain (from which tours also run).
+It can give you a glimpse of Dolbadarn Castle and a magnificent view of Llanberis itself once you’re on the other side.
 It’s the perfect spot for a picnic, too.